Wuxi bus accident: Social reaction

 After Wu died, he was treated with honor and his family received 100 thousand RMB from the government.
 Zhao Hongzhu, the lead of CPC Zhejiang branch, also went to his home to give condolences.
 Many common people were touched by his actions as well.
 On June 4, 2012, thousands of Hangzhou citizens attended his funeral and gave him their best wishes.

-Wu was named "China's most virtuous driver".
 He joined several previous "common people" who become instant, sensational national heroes (such as "most beautiful teacher" Zhang Lili or "most beautiful mother" Wu Juping) due to acts of self-sacrifice that show dedication towards one's job, people in need and society.
 An article by Xinhua News Agency claimed that this is "the age of commoner heroes".
 An article by Thinking Chinese suggested that these new heroes become so popular because they represent an intersection between "reality culture" and "traditional values", and between the interests of the government and the emotional chords of modern society.